 The number three crops up everywhere in storytelling: Three wise men; three little pigs; three blind mice; the Father, the Son and the Holy Ghost.
-The ‘Rule of Three’ as this structural device is known serves multiple purposes: As Joe Bunting reminds, remembering the course of events is crucial to reading a story, and repetition in threes helps stories to stick in our minds.
-As Bunting says,
+The ‘Rule of Three’ as this structural device is known serves multiple purposes.
+As Joe Bunting reminds, remembering the course of events is crucial to reading a story, and repetition in threes helps stories to stick in our minds.
+Bunting says:

 ‘The first two times build tension and the third releases the tension, either through resolution or a twist.’

 Now examine some of the great trilogies and think about how they are structured.
 Take J.R.R.
 Tolkien’s Lord of the Rings trilogy, for example.

 The first book, The Fellowship of the Ring, establishes the central cast of the book, introducing the reader to the unlikely hero Frodo and his genial sidekick Samwise Gamgee, along with the wizard Gandalf and the primary villain of the story, Sauron.
 The book builds tension, as Frodo undertakes to destroy the dangerous ring of the title.

 The fellowship encounters multiple challenges and the party decreases in size even as the perils of their quest grow more threatening.
 When writing the first book of your own trilogy, be it a fantasy novel or a thriller or other genre, think about how: